 Nihonshu, also known as Japanese sake, is the most traditional Japanese alcohol.
 It is made of fermented rice and can be served cold or warm.
 Sake is said to be a healthy drink in small amounts, and that it prevents high blood pressure.
 You can easily make this Japanese alcoholic drink at home!

-Japanese whiskeys is a Japanese alcohol that has gained a lot of popularity in recent years.
+Japanese whiskies are a type of Japanese alcohol that has gained a lot of popularity in recent years.
 The Japanese distilleries are usually in remote locations known for their water purity and clean rainforest environments.
 This makes Japanese whisky lighter and mellower, a good accompaniment to meals.

 Highball

-A whiskey highball is made by mixing whiskey—instead of shochu—with soda, and usually topped with a slice of lemon.
+A whisky highball is made by mixing whisky—instead of shochu—with soda, and usually topped with a slice of lemon.

-There you have it, here are many amazing Japanese food, drinks and Japanese alcohol you can enjoy in the comfort of your home!
-You can also check out Japanese anime, manga and games, as well as Japanese books, movies and TV shows for you to check out!
+You can also check out our lists of Japanese anime, manga, and games, as well as Japanese books, movies, and TV shows for you to check out!